 If you need to visit the staging site, click on the Open Site button.

 On your default web browser, the site will be opened.

 For accessing the admin area, try /wp-admin at the end of the URL.
 On the other hand, you can also do the one-click WordPress admin accessing from the Local dashboard.

 Using the username and password you provided while setting up the site, log in to the WordPress admin area.

 From here, you can manage your WordPress site.
 Just like the standard WordPress installation, you will get every feature here.
+Try to optimize it for speed if you like.
 Once you have done with the playground, it is essential to stop the engine.

 Local is using our system resources for powering up the site.
 To keep our computer optimized for performance, you need to stop the site every time you are done with it.
 And later, you can start the site before using it.

 The Local by Flywheel software comes with several add-ons.